DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 - **Forge**
   - [x] (Un)Known scrolls can be shared with other players through a share code found in the scrolls book page
+  - [x] Added a "Notepad" for all your forging ideas

 - **Merchants**